syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if xml is not valid or  if xml contains a namespace with a prefix that is not valid.
+#VALUE! - occurs if xml is not valid or  if xml contains a namespace with a prefix that is not valid.

 #### Example: